org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/msrc/understanding-data.md

 An example: You want to check for the vulnerability `CVE-2022-26928` and the product `Windows 10 for x64-based Systems`.

 1. `Windows 10 for x64-based Systems` has the Id `10735`
-2. the vulnerability CVE-2022-26928 is contained in the KB identifiers `5017328, 5017327, 5017392, 5017308, 5017305, 5017316, 5017315`, but only `5017327` fixes the product
+2. The vulnerability CVE-2022-26928 is contained in the KB identifiers `5017328, 5017327, 5017392, 5017308, 5017305, 5017316, 5017315`, but only `5017327` fixes the product
    Id `10735`
-3. find additional KB Ids for the already found ones by following the supersedes chain: `5018425` supersedes `5017327` with product Id `10735`
+3. Find additional KB Ids for the already found ones by following the supersedes chain: `5018425` supersedes `5017327` with product Id `10735`
-4. continue: `5018425` is superseded by `5019970` is superseded by `5021243` each with product `10735`
+4. Continue: `5018425` is superseded by `5019970` is superseded by `5021243` each with product `10735`
-5. no more new KBs
+5. No more new KBs

 → the `CVE-2022-26928` on `Windows 10 for x64-based Systems` is fixed by any of `5017327, 5018425, 5019970, 5021243`: